bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Ship's Passage

-When the map tile containing HQ's docks is discovered, you gain the following features.
+You gain the following features when the map tile containing HQ's docks is discovered.

-You may spend a round of downtime onboard a ship in HQ's docks.
+You may spend your first round of downtime onboard a ship in HQ's docks.
 If you haven't done so already, add and name a ship to HQ's docks.
 This is your former ship and crew.
-During your downtime round, you and up to 4 other PCs may board your ship at HQ's docks without spending ⛁ and move the ship onto a different and accessible world map tile that shares the same terrain as HQ's docks, gaining any end-of-turn bonuses contained on the map tile.
-The ship returns to dock at the end of the downtime round.
+During your downtime round, you and up to 4 other PCs may board a ship at HQ's docks without spending any coin.
+Before the end of your downtime round, move the ship onto a different and accessible world map tile that shares the same terrain as HQ's docks.
+Ships return to HQ's dock at the end of the downtime round.

 Before deploying onto the world map, you may instead choose to deploy to the same destination onboard your ship if the group token is on the same terrain as HQ's docks.
 Your ship can only move through world map tiles that share a terrain with HQ's docks.
 While you are the group token controller, your ship gives you +1 speed, and you may remove obscuring tiles up to 2 squares away.
 Your ship returns to dock when your group recalls.